PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 ![replit debugger next step](/Assets/replit_debugger_next_step.png)

-Go directly to one of the breakpoints that you highlighted by using the "next breakpoint" button.
+Go directly to one of the breakpoints that you set by using the "next breakpoint" button.

 ![replit debugger next breakpoint](/Assets/replit_debugger_next_breakpoint.png)